Hubs-Foundation/hubs-docs/docs/hubs-cloud-getting-started.md

 sidebar_label: Getting Started
 ---

+After successful Hubs Cloud deployment on AWS or DigitalOcean, navigate to your hub's hosted domain name (eg. myhub.com or hub.mydomain.com).

+In the upper right corner, click "Sign In" and enter your admin email address you specified during CloudFormation.
+In your email inbox, click the received "magic link" to login (Issues with login?
+Check out the [AWS Troubleshooting Guide](./hubs-cloud-aws-troubleshooting.md)).

 Once you've logged into Hubs Cloud for the first time, you should see the Hubs Cloud Admin Console.
 It should look like this:

 ![Hubs Cloud Admin Landing](img/hubs-cloud-admin-landing.jpeg)